 Foul Play That A Cup Could Prevent

-In footage of a scuffle during a Six Nations match between England and Wales, Marler was clearly seen grabbing Welsh player Alun Wyn Jones by the testicles.
+In footage of a scuffle during the match, Marler was clearly seen grabbing Welsh player Alun Wyn Jones by the testicles.

 World Rugby has a specific foul for grabbing, twisting, or squeezing private parts.
 This carries a penalty of anywhere between twelve weeks suspension or up to four years.

 Marler was given ten weeks suspension after mitigating factors were taken into account.

 In his defense, it was clear that no injury was intended and Jones was not injured.
 Marler is known for his eccentric sense of humor.